Did Coast Guard drop the ball on noticing a meeting for Marina del Rey Anchorage?

-UPDATE: The U.S. Coast Guard announced it has extended the public comment period for the anchorage proposal.
+UPDATE: The U.S. Coast Guard, based upon publication of the story below, announced it extended the public comment period for the anchorage proposal.
 A Federal Register notice on July 14 informed the public the comment period for the Coast Guard’s proposal would be re-opened and continue through Aug.
 15. The public notice can be viewed at bit.ly/29ZKgum.

 MARINA DEL REY — If a federal agency holds a meeting and no one attends then did the meeting ever happen?

 This is not a question of existentialism and spirituality but instead a look into how the U.S. Coast Guard held a meeting for public comment in Marina del Rey but with no one in attendance.

 Specifically the Coast Guard hosted a meeting on April 12 and hoped to gather public input on a planned final ruling.
 The Coast Guard wanted to know whether a proposal to shrink the size of an anchorage – as opposed to disestablishing it as originally proposed – would be a welcomed move among Marina del Rey boaters.

 In 2014 the Coast Guard originally proposed to disestablish the special anchorage located at the north end of Marina del Rey’s main channel.
 A federal notice about the proposed disestablishment stated the anchorage was being encroached upon by a number of marina expansion projects.

 A press release was published on the Coast Guard website on March 4 and reportedly shared with a few media outlets.
 (The Log did not receive notice or a copy of the press release but we did see the version posted online).

 The press release informed interested parties the Coast Guard sought public comment on a proposal to retain an anchorage in Marina del Rey.
 Contact information and three sentences informing readers of a public comment period was included on the release, which was posted on the Coast Guard’s website.